kushaldas/pym/docs/datastructure.rst

     File "<stdin>", line 1, in <module>
     TypeError: 'tuple' object doesn't support item deletion

-Above you can see Python is giving error when we are trying to delete a value in the tuple.
+As you can see above, Python gives error when we try to delete a value in the tuple.

-To create a tuple which contains only one value you have to type a trailing comma.
+To create a tuple which contains only one value, type a trailing comma.

 ::